2014 Summer Camps

 Members from the Upper Etowah River Alliance will be assisting Funk Heritage Center staff with the camps.
 Director of the organization Diane Minick, her staff and volunteers present environmental education programs in area schools, scouting groups and community organizations.
 They will include similar programs during camp that focus on clean water, protection of aquatic species and water conservation.
 The campers will enjoy learning about Georgia’s land, forest and water.

-For additional information about the camps or to request an application, contact Julie Shrout, School Activities Coordinator at email@example.com or call (770) 720-5970.
+For additional information about the camps or to request an application, contact Julie Shrout, School Activities Coordinator at firstname.lastname@example.org or call (770) 720-5970.
+You may also click here to download an application brochure.